 Travel Bursaries for PhD Students are available.
 To apply please download the form by following the link below and contact the Secretary,

-Royal Society Solid State Chemistry Group Bursary form can be accessed by following this LINK.
+Royal Society Solid State Chemistry Group Bursary form: click here to access.

 Summary of Scheme